feathersjs/docs/hooks/common.md

 - `ifDelete` [optional. default: `false`] - Delete the property at the end of the path if `value` is `undefined`.
 Note that new empty inner objects will still be created, e.g. `setByDot({}, 'a.b.c', undefined, true)` will result in `{a: b: {} }`.

-## Things that are deprecated

-A few things from `feathers-hooks` have been deprecated and will be removed in a future version of `feathers-hooks-common`.

-- The hooks bundled with `feathers-hooks` are deprecated.
-Use `feathers-hooks-common` instead.
-- Many hooks allowed a predicate function as their last param, e.g. `remove('name', () => true)`.
-This allowed the hook to be conditionally run. `iff(predicate, hookFunc)` should be used instead.
-- Instead of `restrictToRoles` use the expanded hooks bundled with the next version of `feathers-authentication`.
-- The several validation hooks are deprecated.
-Use validate instead.